vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 ### Identifying & Overcoming Barriers
 While you've made concrete plans for how to achieve your goal, it's also important to take stock of what could hold you back in the job search.

-What "barriers" tend to hold you back in the job search?
-What steps will you take to overcome those "barriers"?
+**Action Step:** Identify 1-2 "barriers" you might put on yourself in this job search as well as the steps you will take to overcome them.
+Be prepared to describe these in your M4 portfolio review.

 ## #2: Supporting Others in Your Cohort in Their Job Search
 *Fill out this part if you have already secured a job prior to graduation.*